SlimeKnights/slimeknights.github.io/_drafts/investiture-update.md

 Both zinc and nickel are compatability powers, which are only enabled if the metal is present.
 If both are present, only zinc will have this power.

-### Stealth
+### Netherite

-{% include update/image.html name="duralumin" alt="All available duralumin items." %}
+{% include update/image.html name="netherite" alt="All available netherite items." %}

-The old stealth power for zinc/nickel was interesting enough to keep around, so I moved it to a new metal: duralumin.
-Storing stealth was vaguely inspired by storing connection, which in the books is done using duralumin.

-Since duralumin is a very uncommon metal for mods, an alternative recipe is added for the metalmind as long as you have aluminum, which is essentially the alloy recipe but it outputs a metalmind instead of ingots.
-[Allomancy](https://www.curseforge.com/minecraft/mc-mods/allomancy) is the most notable mod on 1.20.1 that adds the metal, but mods such as [Immersive Engineering](https://www.curseforge.com/minecraft/mc-mods/immersive-engineering) will activate this from aluminum ore.
+I wanted to keep stealth around, and at the same time I thought I should do soemthing with the last metal, netherite.
+Netherite ingots felt a little expensive for using for feruchemy, so I opted to use netherite scrap to craft the metalminds.

+Netherite metalminds store luck, which increases mob drops when tapping (like looting), but decreases all drops when storing.
+I want to eventually make it work like fortune as well, though I need an event that doesn't exist until 1.21 for that.
+Netherite also has a special property: you will not naturally spawn as a netherite ferring.

+Luck used to be the power for silver, it now gets stealth (which was moved from zinc/nickel).
+This felt a bit nicer paired with determination and the fact silver steals power from silverfish was oddly fitting.

 ### Identity

 {% include update/image.html name="identity" alt="An identity metalmind filled with Sazed's identity." %}

 The next new power added is identity.
 This power, like nicrosil, does not have ferrings and can be used by anyone regardless of power.
 While storing identity, metalminds you fill are created "unkeyed", which removes the restriction that prevents other players from using it.
-Tapping an identity metalmind lets you borrow someone else's identity and use their metalminds (so be careful what you do with metalminds you fill with your identity!).
+Tapping an identity metalmind lets you borrow someone else's identity and use their metalminds (so be careful what you do with metalminds you fill with your identity!)

 Identity metalminds are crafted from aluminum, though if thats not in your pack alternative recipes using quartz are enabled.
+Since this feature is always available, nicroil metalminds now have an identity lock like other metalminds.

 ### Unsealed Metalminds